a 501 (c)(3) nonprofit charitable corporation benefitting Oakland's homeless

 Mission for the Homeless is a 501 (c)(3) nonprofit charitable corporation.
 We distribute blankets, food and clothing to the homeless seven nights a week in Oakland, California.
-We visit approximately eighty to one hundred homeless people every night.
+We visit approximately one hundred homeless people every night.
 Read about the lives of some of these people in the cover story of the August 6, 2014 issue of the East Bay Express.

 What does it take to improve a life?
 Many lack